kolganovn/bloch/README.md

 # bloch
-Python code for calculation of energy bands in 1-dimensional periodic potential
+Python code for calculation of energy bands for particle in 1-dimensional periodic potential.